 Every space has a sound

 This is the part of the essay where I'm supposed to broaden the lens, and I will, but I want to be honest about my motivation first: I built Puana for myself.
-For my cafe, my mornings, my specific and probably unreasonable standards about what music should sound like at 6:30 AM in a small town on Lake Michigan.
+For my cafe, my mornings, my specific and probably unreasonable standards about what music should sound like at 6:30 AM behind the counter.

 But the thing about a specific problem is that it's rarely actually specific.
 Every business that plays music — every cafe, every restaurant, every hotel lobby and coworking space and retail store — has an owner who either cares about the atmosphere or doesn't.
 The ones who don't are playing whatever's cheapest or most convenient, and their spaces feel like it.
-The ones who do are spending twenty minutes every morning scrolling, or paying $2,000 a year for music they tolerate, or playing their personal Spotify and hoping nobody notices.
+The ones who do are spending twenty minutes every morning scrolling, or paying real money for music they merely tolerate, or playing their personal streaming and hoping the room doesn't notice.

 There's a version of the right music for every space in the world.
 A boutique hotel in Austin has a different frequency than a ramen shop in Brooklyn.
 A yoga studio in Portland wants something the wine bar next door would never play.
-And none of them should have to choose between music that sounds right and a licensing structure they can actually navigate.
+And none of them should have to settle for music that's "fine."

 That's what Puana is, underneath everything.
-A belief that every space has a sound it's supposed to make, and that finding it shouldn't require a music degree, a licensing attorney, or twenty minutes of scrolling every morning before the doors open.
+A belief that every space has a sound it's supposed to make, and that finding it shouldn't require a music degree or twenty minutes of scrolling every morning before the doors open.

 If your space has a feeling it's trying to be, and the music isn't there yet.
 Try Puana free — music in 30 seconds.